RajatRjSharma/sudoku-game-python/README.md

 # sudokugame
-a python project on sudoku game using tkinter
+a python project on sudoku game using tkinter,numpy